 You might be confused about that because the second caller is not getting a busy signal.
 There are several reasons for this:

-- That can happen if your service provider has the option for voice mail, and you did not enable it.
+- That can happen if your service provider has the option for voice mail and you do not enable it.

 - You specified a large number of rings before going to voice mail.

 - You have call waiting enabled, and you are ignoring the beep tones.

 I recommend that you stop using a premises-attached answering machine and use voice mail instead.
 That's the only way to let your callers leave a message while talking to someone else.
 Most phone providers include voice mail service as an additional option these days.

 When I am on a call with my Automated Telephone Banking and enter a number (like choosing option #1 or entering numerical data), the system doesn't respond to my choices.
 The buttons work fine to dial out.
 I have the same problem with all the handsets on my system.

 Touch-tone is sent from the base unit, not from the individual handsets.
 That's why it's happening with all your handsets.

 The first thing to rule out is to determine if your cordless system is indeed sending a touch-tone.
 Maybe it got switched to the old-fashioned pulse-dialing mode.
 You can test this by calling a friend or your mobile phone.
 Press some keys and listen if the tones are heard on the other end.